Why Visit Sedona?

 The best way to view Sedona?
 From the air!
 Grand Canyon Adventures wants you to see this remarkable landscape in an unforgettable way.
 The thrill of the ride is complemented by tremendous beauty that surrounds you as you sail across this painted desert.

 Enjoy the epic landscape and booming tourism industry within Sedona.
-Our knowledgeable guides will immerse you in Sedona’s recreational activities, shopping centers, and art galleries.
+Our knowledgeable guides that will pick you up in Flagstaff, AZ and will immerse you in Sedona’s recreational activities, shopping centers, and art galleries.